 How to Put Out a Fire Pit

-If you’re camping, it’s essential to put out a fire pit properly.
+If you’re camping or just using a fire pit in your backyard, it’s essential to put out a fire pit properly.
 Without the correct methods and steps, you may leave some hot embers, which could start a wildfire.
 Even if you’re trying to extinguish your fire quickly, you don’t want to rush and go too fast.
 Here are the steps involved in putting out a fire safely.

 1. Don’t Add Any More Fuel